h2oai/h2o-3/h2o-docs/src/product/azure.rst

 8. On the Cluster Size tab, select the number of workers nodes you want on your HDI Cluster.
 Note that you can resize your cluster any time after creation.

 9. (This is an optional Step for access H2O Flow.)
 In Advance Configurations, select the Virtual Network created in step 2.
-This step

 10. Select the existing resource group created in Step 1.